mplanasgit/project-3/README.md

 ## 1- Main objective

-The goal of this project was to find the best spot/city (worldwide) to place the offices of a newly created company in the **gaming industry** taking into account the preferences of the employees.
+The goal of this project was to find the best spot/city (worldwide) to place the offices of a newly created company in the **gaming industry** taking into account the preferences of its employees.

 <img src="images/title_image.jpg" width="600"/> <img src="images/globe.jpg" width="159"/>

 ## 2- Rationale
 The starting point is a collection composed of roughly 18,000 companies, which needed to be **filtered** according to the needs of the company, mainly:

-- To be in a city with a gaming industry hub: this is a gaming company, which woud like to outsource and establsih collaborations with other companies in the industry.
+- To be in a city with a **gaming industry hub**: this is a gaming company, which would like to outsource and establish collaborations with other companies in the industry.
+Therefore, being surrounded by other gaming companies is a must.
-- To be in a city with successful (>$1M money raised) companies in the design and tech industries, as it is required by roughly **40%** of our employees (designers and developers).
+- To be in a city with successful (>$1M money raised) companies in the design and tech industries, as it is required by roughly **40%** of the employees (designers and developers).

+Thus, filtering the collection using these two initial requirements would help us identify those cities with a potential hub.
 Out of the ~18,000 companies, **285** are purely gaming companies (**gaming hub**).
 If *design* and *tech* tags are included in the filters (**gaming-tech-design hub**), then **430** companies remain.
 The top five cities in each case are:

 <img src="images/number_companies_gaming.jpg" width="370"/> <img src="images/number_companies.jpg" width="370"/>